Korkii/Korkii/README.md

 - 👋 Hi, I’m @Korki
-- 👀 I’m interested in math and computer science
+- 👀 I’m interested in math, computer science and cybersec
 - 🌱 I’m currently learning math and computer science
 - 💞️ I’m looking to collaborate on idk why tf is there a heart emoji???
 - 📫 How to reach me u can have my discord Korki#5109